saberbrasher/saberbrasher.github.io/_projects/3_project.md

 <div class="row">
     <div class="col-sm-6">
-               <p style="font-size: 18px;"> To better understand these transitions, three transitional months of cryo-cover transformation, March, June and October were analyzed using the MeaSuREs derived cryo-cover concentration dataset.
-C
+               <p style="font-size: 18px;"> Evolving work centers on Oklahoma.
+Agriculture consumes more than 34,400,000 of its total 44,080,000 acres, ranking it 4th in the nation for agricultural activities (https://www.nass.usda.gov/ ).
+It is crucial for agricultural communities to understand climatology and water resources when determining irrigation practices.
 </p>

-<p style="font-size: 18px;"> SOMs are often used as a substitute for a traditional cluster analysis.
-Like cluster analysis, a SOM will place data points in a user defined number of clusters (referred to as “nodes”).
+<p style="font-size: 18px;"> Many Oklahoma crops depend on irrigation, especially corn and cotton, which have seen increases in the total number of irrigated acres since 2013.
+Both crops are planted in the spring, grown in the summer, and harvested in the fall, making them susceptible to increasing summer high temperatures and drought.
 </p>

     </div>